TheRebelOfBabylon/lnd_send_custom_data/README.md

 (venv) $
 ```
 That's pretty much it!
-The key is making sure your channels have enough inboud and outbound liquidity to start.
-You can easily modify both scripts so the sender is Charlie and the receiver Alice.
-You can also extend them to take text input from the command prompt and send that instead of a fixed string like `"test"`.
-You can go even further and create a script to break up a file into chunks and use lightning as the transport layer.
+The key is making sure our channels have enough inboud and outbound liquidity to start.
+We can easily modify both scripts so the sender is Charlie and the receiver Alice.
+We can also extend them to take text input from the command prompt and send that instead of a fixed string like `"test"`.
+We could go even further and create a script to break up a file into chunks and use lightning as the transport layer.
 The possibilities are endless.

 # Bonus Section - Sending a Custom Message Without a Payment